Convert your windows WSL2 into a usable operating system with GUI

 vncserver

-You will be ask to input a password and verify the password.
+You will be asked to input a password and verify the password.

-Once your done you will be asked for an option to create a view only password.
-Choose no .
-A view only password gives limited access to the user using the password for instance with no keyboard or mouse access.
+Once you are done you will be asked for an option to create a view-only password.
+Choose "no".
+A view-only password gives limited access to the user using the password for instance with no keyboard or mouse access.
 Practical when you want to show someone a demonstration.

-The process then creates default configurations and end gracefully.
+The process then creates default configurations and ends gracefully.

 To do that we need to edit ~/.vnc/xstartup